NATO Eurofighter and Tornado Management Agency

-The NATO Eurofighter 2000 and Tornado Management Agency (NETMA) is the prime customer and management body for the four-state Eurofighter Typhoon Weapon System programme.
+The NATO Eurofighter 2000 and Tornado Management Agency (NETMA) is the prime customer and management body for two European multinational fighter jet programmes: the Eurofighter Typhoon and Panavia Tornado.
 Its offices are located in Hallbergmoos, Germany and it is staffed by civilian and military secondees from the participating states – the United Kingdom, Germany, Italy and Spain.

+History

+NETMA was established in 1996 to replace two former organisations – the NATO Multirole Combat Aircraft Development and Production Management Agency (NAMMA) and the NATO EFA Development Production and Logistics Management Agency (NEFMA).

+In 2023 Simon Ellard joined NETMA from the Royal Air Force as the new General Manager.

-Miguel Ángel Martín Pérez was appointed the General Manager of NETMA in mid-2020.
-Previous General Managers include Air Vice-Marshal Graham Farnell of the British Royal Air Force and Lt.
+Miguel Ángel Martín Pérez served as General Manager of NETMA from 2020 until 2023.
+Other previous General Managers include Air Vice-Marshal Graham Farnell of the British Royal Air Force and Lt.
 General Gabriele Salvestroni of the Italian Air Force.

-NETMA was established in 1996 to replace two former organisations – the NATO Multirole Combat Aircraft Development and Production Management Agency (NAMMA) and the NATO EFA Development Production and Logistics Management Agency (NEFMA).
-It is responsible for the joint development and production of both the Typhoon and the NATO Multi-Role Combat Aircraft, namely the Panavia Tornado.